 Capitalization and Equity Structure

 On August 21, 2018, the Company entered into a Controlled Equity OfferingSM Sales Agreement (“ATM Agreement”) with Cantor Fitzgerald & Co. (the “Agent”) under which the Company may issue and sell shares of its common stock, from time to time, to or through the Agent, by methods deemed to be an “at the market offering.”
 Shares having an aggregate offering price of up to $25,000 may be offered pursuant to a prospectus dated August 21, 2018 (the “ATM Prospectus”) under the Company’s previously filed and currently effective shelf registration statement on Form S-3 (Registration No. 333-218517).
-For the three and six months ended June 30, 2019, the Company sold 1,294 shares of common stock under the ATM Agreement at an average price of $1.85 per share, for aggregate proceeds of $2,313, net of commission and issuance costs.
-As of June 30, 2019, approximately $17,734 aggregate offering price of the Company’s common stock remained available for issuance pursuant to the ATM Prospectus.
+For the nine months ended September 30, 2019, the Company sold 1,294 shares of common stock under the ATM Agreement at an average price of $1.85 per share, for aggregate proceeds of $2,313, net of commission and issuance costs.
+After taking into account sales under the ATM Agreement during prior periods, as of September 30, 2019, approximately $17,734 aggregate offering price of the Company’s common stock remained available for issuance pursuant to the ATM Prospectus.

 The warrant liability related to the 2019 Warrants is measured at fair value at each reporting date using certain estimated inputs, which are classified within Level 3 of the fair value hierarchy.
 The following assumptions were used in a combination of the Black Scholes option pricing model and the Binomial Lattice option pricing model to measure the fair value of the 2019 Warrants: